Learning from the past in an irreversible investment problem: Introduction

-where $Y_t$ induces the learning-from-the-past effect, $\delta$ is a positive constant denoting amount of learning per unit of investment, and $(U_t)_{t\geq0}$ is an increasing control process with $U_0=0$ and $U_t\leq 1$.
+where the process $X_t$ represents the observation process with $\sigma>0$, a standard Brownian motion $W_t$, and an unknown project value $\mu$ assuming a Bernoulli distribution with two possible values $\mu_0<0<\mu_1$.
+In~\eqref{introdiffusioneq}, $Y_t$ induces the learning-from-the-past effect, $\delta$ is a positive constant denoting amount of learning per unit of investment, and $(U_t)_{t\geq0}$ is an increasing control process with $U_0=0$ and $U_t\leq 1$.
 The objective of the investor is then to control $U_t$ to maximize

 where $r$ is a known discount rate.